 Depending on how familiar you are with the Boston Terrier breed, the facts about their tails (or lack of) can be confusing.

-Boston Terriers are a natural bobtail dog breed, which means they are born with short tails or no tail at all.
-The shape of the tail can also vary from bobbed to curled (screw), crooked, or straight.
+Boston Terriers have tails and are naturally born with a bobtail, which means a short tail or no tail at all.
+The shape of the tail can also vary from bobbed to curled (screw), crooked, straight or gay.

 Although their tails are generally short, they can also have long tails.